Juniper/contrail-windows-tools/README.md

 ## Invoke-ScriptInRemoteSessions.ps1

-This script runs a script (specified by `ScriptFileName`) on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5,10.0.19.83"`).
+This script runs a script (specified by `ScriptFileName`) on remote compute nodes described by comma separated list of addresses given in `Addresses` argument (e.g. `"10.0.19.5,10.0.19.83"`), or, if it's specified, based on `instances.yaml` file from Contrail-Ansible-Deployer.

 Example invocation:
 ```